joshuaruppe/MatrixClock/README.md

 ## Features

 - **Clock on the Left**: Shows current hour and minute in two large labels.
-- **Green Divider**: A single-column divider line.
-- **Matrix Rain on the Right**: Randomized “falling columns” animation inspired by “The Matrix” aesthetic.
+- **Matrix Code on the Right**: Randomized “falling columns” animation inspired by “The Matrix” aesthetic.
 - **Wi-Fi Time Sync**: Fetches current time from an NTP server based on your `secrets.py` configuration.

 ## Hardware